-- 4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, lopography ties, position of accessories, etc. - 5.
-Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
+4. Sketch of corner, show all pertinent could can best flown in a reletch example topography ties, position of accessories.

-6. Fill in Cross Index & Section Diagram at bottom of sheet.
+5. Certification must be signed and sealed by Land Surveyor registered in the State of Montas 6.
+Fill in Cross Index & Section Diagram at bottom of sheet.